taolson/Admiran/doc/Language.md

 ### Sections

-Infix operators can also be curried using the special notation of *presections* and *postsections*.
+Infix operators can also be partially-applied using the special notation of *presections* and *postsections*.
 A presection, written as ( *e* *op* ), uses the expression *e* as the left-hand side of the binary operation *op*, and returns a function which takes an argument for the right-hand side.
 A postsection, written as ( *op* *e* ), uses the expression *e* as the right-hand side of *op*, and